|Date of Birth:||17.12.1983|

 Here’s what makes him special:

-• He is the undoubted successor to Loeb’s throne, but he does not like to be compared to his former rival
+• He is the undoubted successor to Sebastien Loeb’s throne, but does not like to be compared to his former rival, with whom he endured a fractious partnership at Citroen

 The story so far